Skip to content

 Protection Profile V2X Hardware Security Module Guidance Requirements for HSMs in V2X systems with secure key lifecycle and resistance to physical attacks.
 Credential Management Authorities

 Vehicle C-ITS station profile Guidance Technical and operational requirements for C-ITS vehicle stations in Europe.
-Vehicle Manufacturers and OEMs
+Vehicle OEMs

 UNECE R155 Standard Regulation that mandates cybersecurity management systems for vehicle manufacturers, including hardware risk mitigation.
-Vehicle Manufacturers and OEMs
+Vehicle OEMs

 ISO 24089 Standard Post-production update requirements.
-Vehicle Manufacturers and OEMs
+Vehicle OEMs

 UNECE R156 Regulation Mandates secure update systems for vehicles.
-Vehicle Manufacturers and OEMs
+Vehicle OEMs

 SAE J3101 Standard Hardware trust anchors and secure boot.
-Vehicle Manufacturers and OEMs
+Vehicle OEMs

 Trusted Platform Module (TPM) Standard Hardware-based trust and boot integrity.
-Vehicle Manufacturers and OEMs
+Vehicle OEMs

 ISO/IEC 19790:2025 Standard Cryptographic module security requirements.
 Application and Service Providers, Cybersecurity Oversight and Policy Bodies

 ISO/TR 23786 Standard Security and risk methods for remote access to vehicle systems.
-Infrastructure Owner Operators, Application and Service Providers
+Infrastructure Owners and Operators Application and Service Providers

 Vehicle C-ITS station profile Guidance Outlines technical and operational requirements for European vehicle ITS stations.
 Application and Service Providers